 - Preheat oven to 375 degrees and start a large pot of water to boil.

 - Cook bacon on baking sheets at 375 for 20-25 minutes or until it reaches desired consistency.
-Not completely crispy and not too chewy is key.
+Somewhere between chewy and crispy.

 - After water starts boiling, cook whole potatoes in water until tender.
 This should take roughly 20 minutes at a high boil with the lid covered.
 Double check the larger potatoes to make sure they cook through!